 The Cave is a 2013 puzzle platform Adventure Game by Ron Gilbert and Double Fine.
-In it, a team consisting of three of sevennote Or eight if you include both Twins that act as one character characters with unique personalities, abilities and backstory as they venture down a sentient cave and count on each other's cooperation to explore the depths below as they discover themselves and try to learn lessons about how their past decisions led them to their current states.Their reward for reaching the bottom, assuming they survive the journey, will be that which they desire most.
+In it, a team consisting of three of sevennote Or eight if you include both Twins that act as one character characters with unique personalities, abilities and backstory ventures down a sentient cave, counting on each other's cooperation to explore the depths below as they discover themselves and try to learn lessons about how their past decisions led them to their current states.Their reward for reaching the bottom, assuming they survive the journey, will be that which they desire most.

 This work contains examples of:

 Alien Geometries: Despite continually descending deeper into The Cave, you still return to the gift shop for the ending.

 Adult Fear: The Twins section.
 The Cave even warns, "Watch... but don't be afraid to avert your eyes.
 Especially if you... yourself... are a parent, and you enjoy making soup."